georgelza/DataPipeline-MQTT_Fluss_Prometheus/devlab0/README.md

 4. `make run`

 5. `make ps`            -> until all stable, give is 20-30 seconds.

 6. `make deploy`        -> this will kick off a couple of scripts to create the flink catalogs and databases and various flink tables and jobs.

-   1. `make source`    -> This will create our various Flink tables configured using the Kafka connector exposing the data via `hive_catalog.kafka.<table_name>` table objects.
+   1. `make source`     -> This will create our various Flink tables configured using the MQTT connector exposing the data via `hive_catalog.mqtt.<table_name>` table objects.

    2. `make targets`    -> This will create our Fluss `fluss_catalog.fluss.*` tables and our prometheus output `hive_catalog.prometheus.*`